-1.10.2.1 Behavioral Dissociations
+1.06.3.1 Behavioral Dissociations

-1.10.2.1.1 Outcome devaluation
+1.06.3.1.1 Outcome Devaluation

 Perhaps the simplest way to demonstrate that the instrumental response is motivated by the expectation of the outcome is to change the value of the outcome after instrumental learning.
-The logic is straightforward: If desire for the outcome is motivating the instrumental response, then rendering the outcome less desirable should reduce the motivation to acquire it.
+The logic is straightforward; if desire for the outcome is motivating the instrumental response, then rendering the outcome less desirable should reduce the motivation to acquire it.
 Thus, reducing the value of the instrumental reinforcer after training should render it less desirable and weaken the instrumental response that had previously earned that reinforcer.
 Likewise, increasing the value of a reinforcer should increase the motivation to work toward obtaining that reinforcer.

 Tolman and Honzik (1930) provided early empirical support for the role of the outcome expectancy in motivating the instrumental response (see also Tinklepaugh, 1928).
-Their study involved three groups of rats placed in a complex alley maze (Figure 5).
+Their study involved three groups of rats placed in a complex alley maze consisting of 15 T-mazes linked consecutively to each other (Fig. 5).